Pineal gland: Regulation of the pituitary gland

 Studies on rodents suggest that the pineal gland influences the pituitary gland's secretion of the sex hormones, follicle-stimulating hormone (FSH), and luteinizing hormone (LH).
 Pinealectomy performed on rodents produced no change in pituitary weight, but caused an increase in the concentration of FSH and LH within the gland.
 Administration of melatonin did not return the concentrations of FSH to normal levels, suggesting that the pineal gland influences pituitary gland secretion of FSH and LH through an undescribed transmitting molecule.

 The pineal gland contains receptors for the regulatory neuropeptide, endothelin-1, which, when injected in picomolar quantities into the lateral cerebral ventricle, causes a calcium-mediated increase in pineal glucose metabolism.

-Regulation of bone metabolism

-Studies in mice suggest that the pineal-derived melatonin regulates new bone deposition.
-Pineal-derived melatonin mediates its action on the bone cells through MT2 receptors.
-This pathway could be a potential new target for osteoporosis treatment as the study shows the curative effect of oral melatonin treatment in a postmenopausal osteoporosis mouse model.

 Clinical significance

 Calcification

 Calcification of the pineal gland is typical in young adults, and has been observed in children as young as two years of age.
 The internal secretions of the pineal gland are known to inhibit the development of the reproductive glands because when it is severely damaged in children, development of the sexual organs and the skeleton are accelerated.
 Pineal gland calcification is detrimental to its ability to synthesize melatonin and scientific literature presents inconclusive findings on whether it causes sleep problems.

 The calcified gland is often seen in skull X-rays.
 Calcification rates vary widely by country and correlate with an increase in age, with calcification occurring in an estimated 40% of Americans by age seventeen.
 Calcification of the pineal gland is associated with corpora arenacea, also known as "brain sand".